Azure/enterprise-azure-policy-as-code/Docs/documenting-assignments-and-policy-sets.md

 Each `environmentCategories` entry specifies:

-* `pacEnvironment`: references the Policy as Code environment in `global-settings.jsonc` defining the tenant and root scope where the Policy and Initiative definitions are deployed.
+* `pacEnvironment`: references the Policy as Code environment in `global-settings.jsonc` defining the tenant and root scope where the Policies and Policy Sets are deployed.
 * `environmentCategory`: name used for column headings and referenced in `documentationSpecifications` below.
 * `scopes`:  used in Markdown output only for the Scopes section as unprocessed text.
 * `representativeAssignments`: list Policy Assignment `id`s representing this `environmentCategory`.
 The `shortName` is used for CSV column headings and markdown output.